HybridRobotics/quadruped_nmpc_dcbf_duality/README.md

 ```

 ## Implementation Details
 The OCS2 only supports continuous time formulation and is discrete in the solver internally.
-So the exponential DCBF duality constraints is formulated as:
+So the exponential DCBF duality constraints are formulated as:

 $$
 \begin{align}